Please see below for answers to some of our frequently asked questions. If you cannot find an answer to your question please contact us.

 We strongly encourage applicants to apply as soon as possible as places are allocated on a first come first serve basis.

 If you require a short term visa we strongly recommend that you apply as soon as possible to ensure you have plenty of time to arrange it.

 When shall I expect to hear the outcome of my application?

-We aim to respond to all applications within 20 working days.
+Due to popular demand for the Biomedicine Summer School programme we aim to respond to all applications within 20 working days.
 However, should you have any questions please do not hesitate to get in contact with us.